Darker/NXLIB/README.md

 Usage:
 ------

-To use one of the features offered by these library inside a program follow these simple steps:
+To use one of the features offered by these libraries inside a program follow these simple steps:
  - Download the entire repository or the needed library;
  - Add this line on the top of your program: "#include path/to/lib/file.nxc" (without quotes and replacing the path with the relative path of the library program.
  - Compile and donwload the program to your brick.
  - Enjoy your program!

-The libraries and the example works with the Bricx Command Center version 3.3, but they should have no problem with any other platform.
+The libraries and the example works with the Bricx Command Center version 3.3, but they should have no problem with any other program/environment.

 License:
 --------